appscode-cloud/docs/docs/platform/guides/database-management/backup.md

 ## 1. Getting Started

-To begin, select **Configure Backup** from the left sidebar.
+Select **Configure Backup** from the left sidebar.
 This selection determines the available settings and workflow.

 - **BackupConfig:** Use this to create, delete, or modify specific backup tasks.
 - **BackupBlueprint:** Use this to manage high-level templates for enabling or disabling backups across multiple resources.